 Florida Keys Fishing On Good Karma with Capt.
 Ryan

-Fish species that inhabit our waters travel world famous Gulf Stream current and their feeding behaviors change on a frequent basis based on moon phases, tides, water temperatures and many other factors.
+Fish species that inhabit our waters travel world famous Gulf Stream current and their feeding behaviors change on a frequent basis based on migration patterns, spawn, moon phases, tides, water temperatures etc...
 Check out our Florida Keys Fish calendar before planning a trip or just give me a call at 305-619-2126 & ask me what’s happening offshore in the Florida Keys.

-Dependent on that day's conditions and the bite we may fish the nearshore reefs or the edge of the reef.
+Dependent on the sea conditions and the bite we may fish the nearshore reefs or the edge of the reef.
 On our reef trips we will chum schools of fish into a feeding frenzy with copious amounts of chum for bottom-hugging species like snappers and grouper.

 "BANANA FREE BOAT"

 All fisherman are a little superstitious including myself so please leave your bananas at home.
 NO BANANAS!
 Listed further down on my webpage is the story behind why I do not allow bananas aboard Good Karma.